Energinet-DataHub/ARCHIVED-geh-charges/.github/ISSUE_TEMPLATE/Feature_Request.md

 ---

 ## Problem Description
-New Product: “The current state of the [domain] has focussed primarily on [customer segments, pain points, etc].
-What existing products/services fail to address is [this gap] Our product/service will address this gap by [vision/strategy] Our initial focus
+New Product: “The current state of the [domain] has focused primarily on [customer segments, pain points, etc].
+What existing products/services fail to address is [this gap].
+Our product/service will address this gap by [vision/strategy].
+Our initial focus

 ### Benefit Hypothesis
 The proposed measurable benefit to the end user or business: "We believe this [business outcome] will be achieved if [these users/actors/society] successfully achieve [this user/actors/society outcome] with [this feature]"